 Instead, other signs commonly refer to many sectors, like the CE marking and the environmental and recycling ones, and can be placed on the packaging only when it really conforms with the requirements needed.

 All symbols refer to a strong need in the packaging design industry: to effectively communicate with consumers in a small space.
-Therefore, boxes dimensions are closely bound to dimension of the product inside: in some cases, it is about very small packaging you will need, sometimes you must, insert specific information on.
+Therefore, boxes dimensions are closely bound to the dimension of the product inside: in some cases, it is about very small packaging you will need, sometimes you must, insert specific information on.

 A tool for designers